All Episodes

 We also noted that Officer Roth was firing a taser at Mr. Brooks.

-The City of Atlanta SOPs in fact prohibit officers from firing tasers at someone who is running away.
+The state of Atlanta SOPs, in fact, prohibit officers from firing tasers at someone who is running away.

-So the city of Atlanta says you cannot even fire a taser at someone who's running away.
+So the city of Atlanta says you cannot even fire a taser at someone who is running away.

-So in addition to our findings, uh, as many of you all already know that the uh Atlanta mayor, uh Mayor Keisha Bottoms and the police department concluded that Officer Roth's actions were excessive and in violation of APD's SOP.
+So in addition to our findings, as many of you all already know, that the Atlanta mayor, Mayor Keisha Bottoms, and the police department concluded that Officer Roth's actions were excessive and in violation of APD's SOP.

-Now we have had something quite remarkable that happened in the case, and it involves the testimony of the other officer, Devin Brosnan, because Officer Brosden has now become a state's witness.
+Now, we have had something quite remarkable that happen, and it involves the testimony of the other officer, Devin Brosnan, because Officer Brosden has now become a state's witness.

 He has decided to testify on behalf of the state in this case.

-Uh what he has said to us that is within a matter of days, he plans to make a statement regarding the culpability officer Roth.
+What he has said to us, that is within a matter of days, he plans to make a statement regarding the culpability of Officer Roth.

-So these are the charges that uh we have had filed a day signed by one of our Superior Court judges.
+So these are the charges that we have had filed today signed by one of our Superior Court judges.

-This is a uh the death that is as a result of an underlying felony, and in this case, the underlying felony is aggravated assault with a deadly weapon, and the possible sentences for a felony murder conviction would be life, life without parole or the death penalty.
+And the possible sentences for a felony murder conviction would be life, life without parole, or the death penalty.

-The uh second or the third aggravated assault account is for the shooting towards or in the direction of Mr. Melvin Evans.
+The second, the third aggravated assault account is for the shooting towards or in the direction of Mr. Melvin Evans.

 Mr. Evans was the person who was seated in the car.